-Now seeking to work with likeminded thinkers on exciting projects outing dance into new spaces, Jamiel is focused on opportunities that assist with the recovery of the arts & culture sector post-pandemic, and create conditions in which artists can thrive.
+Since 2020, Jamiel has demonstrated the ability to facilitate new opportunities and generate dance employment opportunities, founding the ongoing #FundFreelanceDance initiative, and more recently creating the unique event concept, BALLET NIGHTS.
+Now seeking to work with like-minded thinkers on exciting projects putting dance into new spaces, Jamiel is focused on opportunities that assist with the recovery of the arts & culture sector post-pandemic and create conditions in which artists can thrive.

-Born in London, England and trained at The Arts Educational School Tring Park, Jamiel also received two years of music training in 2006-2007 at the Trinity College of Music in Greenwich.
+Born in London, England, and trained at The Arts Educational School Tring Park, Jamiel also received two years of music training in 2006-2007 at the Trinity College of Music in Greenwich.
 His classical training was received at Central School of Ballet between 2007 – 2009.

 After producing several works for events and festivals across Scotland in 2015, Jamiel was selected for the 'SB Creates' Scottish Ballet Choreographic Mentorship Programme 2017 and began exploring capturing and producing his own work using a variety of modern mobile film-making techniques.